The Role Of Being In A Favorable Context In Feeling Outgoing And Confident

 The people in that confident, outgoing group may naturally be that way.
 It's also possible they're feeling bold because they're in their element.
 Maybe...

 - They're in a group where everyone's known each other since the first grade.
 They know their friends like and support them.
 They know which topics will get a lively conversation going.
 They know each other's humor and have years of inside jokes to fall back on.
 They know how to bring out the best in each other.

 - They come to that bar all the time and are comfortable in that spot.

 - They know a lot of the staff and other regulars.

-- Two of them are in a popular local cover band that plays there sometimes.
+- Two of them are in a popular local cover band that plays there every few weeks.

 If you see someone who seems really outgoing or secure with themselves, try not to immediately jump to believing they're always that way and just have strengths you don't.
 Think about whether they're in a context that shores up their confidence, or makes it easy for them to chat to everyone.

 Also, think about how you could get yourself into more situations where it's only natural to feel self-assured, or be comfortable starting conversations.

 - Is there a venue you could hang around that attracts your type of people, so you'd naturally feel at ease in that setting?
 E.g., a board game cafe, hobby club, or sports team